Range Conducting Officer

-This is a two-day course, the purpose of which is to allow suitable club members to gain the qualification necessary to allow them to sign for, and run, a Ministry of Defence (MoD) range.
-Candidates should be experienced shooters, with some experience of running, or assisting in the running, of ranges.
+The NRA Range Conducting Officer’s Course (RCO) is intended for suitable club members to gain the qualification necessary to allow them to sign for and run a Ministry of Defence (MoD) range.
+Candidates should be experienced shooters who have passed the Range Safety Officers (RSO) course, with experience of running ranges.
 Pass requirements are high, and the course is not to be undertaken lightly.
 Only those members who are considered to be suitable, and who stand a good chance of passing, should be put forward by their clubs.
 The MoD requires that their ranges, when used by civilian clubs, should be run to the same standards of safety as they are when used by the military.
 Candidates must understand the level of responsibility that they are taking on.

-Courses are conducted at Bisley and in the regions.
+The one day course can be conducted at Bisley and in the regions.
 The timings and format are flexible, depending on the facilities available.
-A typical Bisley course would consist of classroom work on the first day, finishing with a fifty-question test.
-The morning of the second day consists of practical briefing and range-work assessments on gallery ranges and gallery rifle ranges.
+A typical Bisley course would consist of a morning of classroom work, finishing with a written test.
+The afternoon will consists of practical briefing and range-work assessments on rifle ranges.
 Candidates will be sent a copy of the NRA RCO Manual a few weeks before the course.
 The importance of studying the manual before attendance cannot be overemphasised.

 To book an NRA RCO course, or for further information on any RCO matter, please either email NRA Training Division or phone us on 01483 797777 ext.149.

-Click here to download the NRA RCO MLAGB add-on form (Bisley Course, MLAGB)
+Click here to be taken to the NRA RCO online test

-Click here to download the NRA RCO Course Booking Form (Regional Course, RCO)
+Click here to download the NRA HME Endorsement (Bisley & Regional Course Booking Form)

 For information on converting military-equivalent qualifications, commercial RCO courses or booking a regional RCO course at your club please contact email@example.com